Cornelia Funke: On writing

 On her personal website, Funke states that the vital starting point for a good book is an "idea".
 She said of ideas that "they come from everywhere and nowhere, from outside and inside.
 I have so many, I won't be able to write them down in one lifetime."
 The characters, Funke elaborates, "Mostly they step into my writing room and are so much alive, that I ask myself, where did they come from.
 Of course, some of them are the result of hard thinking, adding characteristics, manners, etc., but others are alive from the first moment they appear", and pointed out that Dustfinger from Inkheart was one of the most vivid characters who ever popped into her mind.
 For aspiring authors, Funke says: "Read – and be curious.
 And if somebody says to you: 'Things are this way.
 You can't change it' – don't believe a word."

 Her early time as a social worker has inspired the way in which she deals with the themes in her literature.
 In The Thief Lord, she shows children being in a difficult situation, but also still being children.
 Scipio says once that he is a good thief because he is small.
 She is willing to celebrate children for their own strengths, not just their ability to act like adults.
 In her picture book, The Book No One Ever Read, Funke starts: "Every book longs to tell its story."

 Personal life

 Funke married printer Rolf Frahm in 1979.
 Their daughter, Anna, was born in 1989 and soon after their son, Ben, was born in 1994.
 The family lived in Hamburg for 24 years, until they moved to Los Angeles in May 2005.
 In March 2006, her husband died of cancer.
-In 2021 Funke left the United States and moved to Tuscany, Italy.
+In 2021, Funke then left the United States and moved to Tuscany, Italy.

 Funke has been the official patron of the children's hospice Bethel for dying children since February 2010.
 Since 2012, she has been one of the German ambassadors of the UN Decade on Biodiversity.
 Since 2013, she has also been the Official Patron of the charity Ecologia Youth Trust, which helps marginalised children and young people around the world.